Humana Insurance for Addiction Treatment in Pennsylvania

 How Can I Verify My Insurance Will Cover Treatment?

-At Silvermist Recovery, we are committed to providing the highest level of service to all our clients, and that starts with the admissions process.
-Our team of admissions specialists make the insurance verification and admissions process as simple and convenient for you as possible.
+At Silvermist, we are committed to providing the highest level of service to all our clients, and that starts with the admissions process.
+Our team of admission specialists makes the insurance verification and admissions process as simple and convenient for you as possible.

 Contact our team any time of the day or night, we’re available 24/7.
 We’re here to answer your questions and help you get started on your journey to recovery.